dineshchandran311/binaryCalculator/README.md

 # BinaryCalculator
-Calculator to add , subtract , multiply and divide binary values
+Calculator to add , subtract , multiply and divide binary values using Java Script